andrewchaa/til/README.md

 - Write everyday
 - Write in [GFM (Github Flavored Markdown)](https://help.github.com/articles/github-flavored-markdown/)
-- Each subject has its own folder
+- Each subject has its own file